mediathekview/zapp/CONTRIBUTING.md

 2. Run `JsonChannelListTest` and make sure all tests pass.
 3. Test the changes on an actual device (emulators may have trouble with video playback).

-## How to add a programmguide plugin

-If you added a new channel, you can write a programmguide plugin to get metadata of the show currently running on this channel.

-1. Add the new channel to [Channel.java](programguide/src/main/java/de/christinecoenen/code/programguide/model/Channel.java).
-Make sure the id maches the one provided inside `channels.json`.
-2. Add a new Downloader (extending `BaseProgramGuideDownloader`) and a new Parser for the API.
-Use the [Jsoup API](https://jsoup.org/) for parsing and [Volley](https://developer.android.com/training/volley/index.html).
-Use the existing Downloaders as reference.
-Make sure to respect the devices configured timezone.
-3. Add your downloader to the [PluginRegistry](programguide/src/main/java/de/christinecoenen/code/programguide/plugins/PluginRegistry.java).
-4. Test a few days on your device.